About

 About Me

-I’m L.M., a bisexual nonbinary food blogger who lived in Japan and now lives in the Pacific Northwest.
+I’m L.M., a queer nonbinary food blogger who lived in Japan and now lives in the Pacific Northwest.
 My pronouns are they/them/theirs.
-I also have used ze/zir/zirs, and those are fine, too!

-Robin, sometimes referred to as C, is my partner of five years and uses they/them/theirs.
-(If you see pronoun/gender/name inconsistencies on the blog, I’ve had this blog for almost ten years, and that’s trans life, baby!)
+E, sometimes referred to as C or Robin, is my partner and also uses they/them/theirs pronouns.
+(If you see pronoun/gender/name inconsistencies on the blog, I’ve had this blog for over ten years, and that’s trans life, baby!)

 About this blog

-If you like my work, please consider becoming a patron on Patreon, where I post bonus recipes, links, and zine sneak-peaks.
-I also write zines about food, gender, queer history, and Midwestern topics as part of The Corners of Their Mouth Press.
+I also write zines about food, gender, queer history, and Midwestern ephemera as part of The Corners of Their Mouth Press.

 Buy Me a Coffee at ko-fi.com